needle-mirror/com.unity.ai.planner/Documentation~/DomainDefinition.md

 # Defining the domain

 For the Planner to be able to solve a problem, a model that represents this problem need to be created first.
 This model is expressed using a trait-based domain language that can represent a large variety of scenarios.
+Traits are defined using the Traits package.

 To define a planning domain, two types of assets can be used: "Trait Definition" and "Enum Definition".
-These assets can be created via the asset creation menu (Create -> AI -> Trait -> Trait or Enum Definition) or the Create menu from the project window.
+These assets can be created via the asset creation menu (Create -> AI -> Semantic -> Trait or Enum Definition) or the Create menu from the project window.

 ![Image](images/CreateDomainAssets.png)